wormhole-foundation/wormhole/wormhole_chain/design/proofOfAuthority.md

 The Wormhole Chain is intended to operate via the same PoA mechanism as the rest of the Wormhole ecosystem.
 This entails the following:

+TODO(chase): revise active vs consensus in this document
 - Two thirds of the Active Guardian Set are required for consensus.
 (In this case, block production.)
 - Guardian Sets are upgraded via processing Guardian Set Upgrade Governance VAAs.